dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3558: Privacy in personal matters enhances individual freedom.
+### T3558: Individual liberties include the right to privacy and autonomy in personal matters.

 |Support|
 |---|